Observation processes for count data

 Overview

-available as subpopulation-level counts, which are modeled by classes
+counts, which are modeled by the classes PopulationCounts and

 where:

-- \(p_d\) is the delay distribution from infection to observation, conditional on an infection leading to an observation
+- \(\pi_d\) is the delay distribution from infection to observation, conditional on an infection leading to an observed event

-Note on terminology: In real-world inference, incident infections are typically a latent (unobserved) quantity and must be estimated from observed data like hospital admissions.
-In this tutorial, we simulate the observation process by specifying infections directly and showing how they produce hospital admissions through convolution and sampling.
+Note on terminology: In real-world inference, incident infections \(I(t)\) are typically latent (unobserved) and must be inferred from observed data.
+In this tutorial, we simulate the observation process by specifying infections directly and showing how they produce observed counts through convolution and sampling.

 Hospital admissions example

-The process generates hospital admissions by sampling from a negative binomial distribution:
+Observed hospital admissions are then generated by sampling from a negative binomial distribution:

 In this example, we use fixed parameter values for illustration; in practice, these parameters would be estimated from data using weakly informative priors.